Timinator2000/Algorithm-X/docs/22-2025-and-beyond/17-nurikabe.md

 # Final Words

 It may feel like a lot of information has been shared, but there’s still plenty of work ahead.
-More than any other puzzle in this playground, **Nurikabe requires careful and well-optimized problem-space reduction** to make the grids solvable by Algorithm X within the time limit.
+More than any other puzzle in this playground, **Nurikabe requires thorough problem-space reduction** to make the grids solvable by Algorithm X within the time limit.
 Focus on combining logical deductions with efficient `CellGroup` management, and you’ll see much better performance.
 Good luck!

 ---

 # Solving Logic Puzzles Logically

-All Nurikabe tests and validators can be solved without making any guesses.
+Many Nurikabe puzzles can be solved without making any guesses.
 Click [here](../24-odds-and-ends/01-solving-with-logic-only.md) to see my ongoing progress toward solving as many logic puzzles as possible — strictly with reasoning, no guessing, and no backtracking.

 <BR>